ruchanshu/python/chapter_3/3_loops.md

 The semantic difference is more important: when the condition is met, if performs its statements **only once**; _while_ **repeats the execution as long as the condition evaluates to `True`**.

 > [!NOTE]
 > All the rules regarding indentation are applicable here, too.
-We'll show you this soon.

 Look at the algorithm below:
 ```python